A Quick Start Guide to Know About Types of Stone

 - Surface finishes – Sawn, Rough Punched, Picked, Fine tooled, Honed, Polished.

-- Finishes such as polishing is highly effective at displaying the intensity of colors and reflectivity of crystals.
+- Finishes such as polishing are highly effective at displaying the intensity of colors and reflectivity of crystals.

 Basalt is a fine-grained stone as hard as Granite.